 An infection such as hand-foot-and-mouth disease or thrush: Thrush (in both your baby and yourself) must be treated by a doctor.
 Hand-foot-and-mouth disease typically runs its course, but contact your doctor.

-Sore gums from teething: Try to bring baby some relief with counter pressure, by allowing them to chew on soft frozen fruit in a teething bag, a chilled teething ring or your favorite method.
+Sore gums from teething: Try to bring baby some relief with counter pressure by allowing them to chew on soft frozen fruit in a teething bag, a chilled teething ring or another favorite method.

 You smell "wrong" to your baby : Have you changed your soap, lotion, detergent, shampoo, or other product recently?
 Try changing back if your new and unfamiliar scent might be the issue.